msergiy87/ddos-deflate-custom/README.md

 Added Feaches
 ------------

-- prevent block some predefined local network address
+- prevent block some predefined local and trusted network address
 - prevent block some predefined search systems address
 - prevent block some connections to FTP (server address) with some ports
 - create separate iptables chain for ddos-deflate